nboldhq/docs/backend/docs/01-Welcome Page/01-What is nbold/1_What is nbold.md

 ---

         title: What is nbold

         author: Kristina Konstantnyova

         tags: [introduction]

+        status: undefined

         ---

         # nBold at a Glance
 nBold helps every organization to improve their Collaborative Processes in making it easy to build Collaboration Templates and automate it.
 You can build a template for any Collaborative purpose:

 * Repetitive processes such as Proposal Management, Crisis Management, Recruitment, etc.